lionup/lionup.github.io/index.md

 <br>

 ### About Me
 I am a Lecturer (Assistant Professor) in Economics at the University of Essex and a Research Associate at the Institute for Fiscal Studies.
 I received my Ph.D. from University College London in 2018.
-My research interests are Macro-labour and Applied Microeconomics.
+My research interests are Labour, Macro, and Applied Microeconomics.

 Email: <a href="mailto:{{ site.email }}">{{ site.email }}</a>